Classification of connected \'etale algebras in multiplicity-free modular fusion categories at rank six: Classification

 \subsection{Method}

-It turns out that the modularity of $\mathcal{B}$ largely reduces the computational work required in classifying the \'etale algebra.
+It turns out that the modularity of $\mathcal{B}$ largely reduces the computational work required in classifying the \'etale algebras.
 Here we aim to present the methods used in this paper in a self-contained manner.
 For the scheme which applies to the more general case of braided fusion categories, see \cite{KK23preMFC,KK23rank5}.
-We review here the three necessary conditions that a BFC $\mathcal{B}$ has to satisfy $\mathcal{B}$ (the symbol is the same for a MFC, but it should be clear in the context)
+We review here the three necessary conditions that a BFC $\mathcal{B}$ has to satisfy (the symbol is the same for a MFC, but it should be clear in the context); there should exist a fusion category $\mc C$ such that